dioptra-io/iris/README.md

 - Handle both centralized computation on a powerful server, and distributed probing on smaller agents.
 - Can tolerate the temporary loss of agents, database or control-plane.

-To start using Iris, please visit our [website](https://iris.dioptra.io).
+We offer a public instance of Iris, as well as public measurement data, on [iris.dioptra.io](https://iris.dioptra.io).

 ## 🚀 Deployment

-See [DEPLOYMENT](DEPLOYMENT.md) for more information about how to deploy Iris on your own infrastructure.
+See [`DEPLOYMENT.md`](DEPLOYMENT.md) for more information about how to deploy Iris on your own infrastructure.

 ## 📚 Publications